 Obtaining reimbursement from governmental and private insurance companies is critical to our commercial success.
 Due to the cost of the Argus II System, our sales would be limited without the availability of third party reimbursement.
 In the US, coding, coverage, and payment are necessary for the surgical procedure and Argus II system to be reimbursed by payers.
 Coding has been established for the device and the surgical procedure.
 Coverage and payment vary by payer.
-The majority of Argus II patients are eligible for Medicare, and coverage is primarily provided through traditional Medicare (sometimes referred to as Medicare Fee-for-Service (FFS) or Medicare Advantage.
+The majority of Argus II patients are eligible for Medicare, and coverage is primarily provided through traditional Medicare, sometimes referred to as Medicare Fee-for-Service (FFS) or Medicare Advantage.
 A small percentage of patients are covered by commercial insurers.

 - Medicare FFS patients Coverage is determined by Medicare Administrative Contractors (MACs) that administer various geographic regions of the US.
-As of January 1, 2017, positive coverage decisions for the Argus II are effective in five of 12 MAC jurisdictions (comprising 17 states).
-Effective January 1, 2017, CMS established a New Technology Ambulatory Payment Class (APC) 1906, Level 51, with a payment rate of \$150,000 for both the procedure and the Argus II Retinal Prosthesis System. - Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
+Positive coverage decisions for the Argus II are effective in eight of 12 MAC jurisdictions (comprising 31 states).
+Effective January 1, 2018, the Centers for Medicare and Medicaid Services (CMS) established a 2018 payment rate of \$122,500 for both the procedure and the Argus II Retinal Prosthesis System. - Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
 For example, if a MAC in a jurisdiction has favorable coverage for the Argus II, then all Medicare Advantage plans in that MAC jurisdiction are required to offer the same coverage for the Argus II.
 Individual hospitals and ASCs may negotiate contracts specific to that individual facility, which may include additional separate payment for the Argus II implant system.
 In addition, procedural payment is variable and can be based on a percentage of billed charges, payment groupings or other individually negotiated payment methodologies.
 Medicare Advantage plans also allow providers to confirm coverage and payment for the Argus II procedure in advance of implantation.
-In 2015 and 2016 combined, 93% of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - · Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.
+In 2015, 2016 and 2017 combined, a large majority of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.